Last updated on March 27th, 2022

 When barracuda are small, they tend to live inshore around shallow bays and reefs.
 Once older, they tend to move to reefs and wrecks further offshore.

-Any fish related artificial lure will work.
-Crankbaits, spinners, spoons and soft plastics will all catch fish.
+Cuda rigs, crankbaits, spinners, spoons, and soft plastics will all catch fish.
 Early morning and late evening will give you the best chance of catching them, but they can be caught throughout the day.

 One thing to remember when targeting barracuda is that these fish have a serious set of razor-sharp teeth, quite capable of taking your finger off.
 The use of a fine wire trace is critical and extreme care must be taken when removing a hook.
-A wet cloth and a pair of long nosed forceps or pliers are a must.
+Wet cloth and a pair of long-nosed forceps or pliers are a must.

 Bonefish can reach a size of over 20lb, but most fish caught will be well under the 10lb mark.
 These fish are generally found in very shallow water but can move out into deeper waters when not feeding.